Gloria Allred: California bar probe investigation

 In 2025 The Wall Street Journal reported that several former clients alleged that Allred had used high-pressure tactics to coerce them into accepting settlements with broad nondisclosure agreements (NDAs) attached.
 Some of those NDAs barred the clients from discussing what had happened to them even with their therapists or spouses.
 They claim they were pressured into settling even when they were willing to go public with their stories and pursue the claim in court, and told that it was better for them not to discuss the claim as that would jeopardize any money they were likely to receive, money they were told they were lucky to be getting in the first place.
 They also signed retainer agreements that required any disputes between them and Allred's firm to be settled in confidential arbitration, a procedure Allred has been sharply critical of when used to settle sexual-assault claims.
 In June 2025, the California State Bar launched an investigation against Allred and her firm.
 Allred's controversial conduct has been compared to that of Tom Girardi and Michael Avenatti, two lawyers who have been convicted and disbarred.

 Popular culture

-In several episodes of musical comedy Glee, she was mentioned by character Sue Sylvester (Jane Lynch) to be her lawyer.

 In the 2001 film Rat Race, she portrayed herself in two brief scenes.

 She also appeared in a brief fictional cameo as Lisa's lawyer in The Simpsons season 11 mockumentary episode, "Behind the Laughter".

-Allred appeared in the Season 5 South Park episode Cripple Fight, which aired on June 27, 2001.
+Allred appeared in the Season 5 South Park episode "Cripple Fight", which aired on June 27, 2001.
 She successfully represented Big Gay Al in a discrimination case against the Boy Scouts of America.

-In 2010, she was mentioned by Justin Bieber in the skit "Lonely Teacher" during Season 35 of Saturday Night Live.

 In early 2018, Netflix debuted a documentary about the life and work of Allred, Seeing Allred, from directors Roberta Grossman and Sophie Sartain.

-In Gilmore Girls (season 2 episode 22 at 18:08), Lorelai Gilmore refers to her when talking to Christopher on the porch.